 - learning about the creative industry, how to price your work and navigating contractual rights

 What is a week of your creative life worth to you?
 Space is limited so register now and bring your creative ideas to light!
-Resolve students are encouraged to take this next logical step in their education – and we’ve given you a special rate to be able to do so.
+Former Resolve students are encouraged to take this next logical step in their education – catch the Early Bird rate and save almost 40%!

 At a Glance